 They say that you haven’t been to Tbilisi if you haven’t crossed this bridge.

-The pedestrian bridge is one of the most famous tourist attractions in the city, which connects the Old Town and Rike Park above the Kura river.
+The 150 meters long pedestrian bridge is one of the most famous tourist attractions in the city and it connects the Old Town with Rike Park above the Kura River.

 The bridge is equipped with lots of LED lights, which in the evening glow as the Georgian national flag.

-Fun fact: Locals call this bridge, ”the always ultra bridge” because it looks like a ladies pad.
+Fun fact: Locals call this bridge, ”the always ultra bridge” because it looks like a lady’s pad.

-Cool & Fun Things to do in Tbilisi: #5 Watch the Puppet show at the Leaning Clock Tower
+#5 Watch the puppet show at the Leaning Clock Tower

 Inside the tower, there is a small puppet theatre.
 Every day, twice a day, at noon and at 7 pm, you can watch ”The Circle of Life” show.